evgb-de/evgb-pk/README.md

-# pagekit-ext
+# pk-ddl

-This is a Place for custom Themes and Extensions we use on our Website.
+## Extention for Pagekit to provide a site for Direkt Downloads.

+It features customizable Descriptionfields and more than one Link per Entry.